Publishers C.H. Beck

 C.H.BECK is a partner in Deutscher Taschenbuchverlag (dtv), where Beck'sche Gesetzestexte (compilations of law texts) are published in inexpensive paperback editions, and it is the owner of Schweitzer Fachinformationen, a group of specialized bookstores in more than 20 cities all over Germany.
 In addition, C.H.BECK i holds majority stakes in a number of legal publishing firms and seminar providers.
 Back in 1970, C. H. Beck significantly expanded its product line in economics as well as in legal program segments by taking over Franz Vahlen publishers.
 In 1999, Nomos Verlagsgesellschaft in Baden-Baden and five years later Kommunal- und Schul-Verlag in Wiesbaden have also become members of the steadily growing C.H.BECK publishing group.

 International activities began in 1993, when the publishing houses C.H.BECK Warsaw and C.H.BECK Prague were founded, which now rank among the leading law publishers in their countries.
 A few years later the company acquired majority stakes in the Swiss publishing company Helbing & Lichtenhahn Verlag in Basel and in a small Romanian law publisher – meanwhile renamed C.H.BECK Bucharest.
-In 2011 another branch office in Bratislava was opened.
+In 2011 another branch office in Bratislava was opened and since 2015 Dike Verlag based in Zurich belongs to the Beck group.
 The diverse international activities are rounded out by the company's membership in Law Publishers in Europe (LPE) and by numerous co-publications with many other law publishing houses around the globe.